Dutch Baby Pancake with Lemon and Powdered Sugar

 Instructions

-• Beat the eggs and mix in the flour.
-Heat the milk separately and mix with the egg and flour mixture.
+- Beat the eggs and mix in the flour.
+Warm the milk separately (cold milk will affect the texture of the finished dutch baby) and mix with the egg and flour mixture.
 Add sugar, salt, and vanilla and mix well.
 Batter should be runny.

 Notes